Jackson Square (New Orleans): Representation in media

 Jackson Square has been filmed in numerous television shows and movies.
 Among these are the films Angel Heart, The Curious Case of Benjamin Button, King Creole, and television series K-Ville, Treme, Memphis Beat and The Originals.

 It is the setting of an early scene in the graphic novel Polly and the Pirates by Ted Naifeh.
 In the Star Trek: Deep Space Nine episode "Image in the Sand", Joseph Sisko (Brock Peters) reveals that he met his first wife Sarah (Deborah Lacey) in Jackson Square.
 Jackson Square is one of the most important locations that can be visited in the computer game Gabriel Knight: Sins of the Fathers.
 The park is a crucial site, with much of the game's action focusing on it and a number of characters making their appearance there.

 In the 2017 novel Poisoned Tears, by Honduran author J. H. Bográn, one of the victims of the novel's serial killer is found in Jackson Square.

 On Dick Clark's New Year's Rockin' Eve '17 with Ryan Seacrest, Jackson Square rings in the new year for the first time during the broadcast with the Fleur-de-lis drop at midnight Central Time (1:00 a.m.
 ET in New York's Times Square).

+A scene in Interview with the Vampire TV show's 3rd episode was filmed at Jackson Square.